-Lost pensions are again in the spotlight, with new research revealing there are an estimated 2.8 million missing pension pots in the UK.
+Lost pensions are again in the spotlight, with new research3 revealing there are an estimated 2.8 million missing pension pots in the UK.
 As more people hunt for their lost pension money, demand for the Pension Tracing Service (PTS) continues to grow.
-In total, the PTS has received more than 276,000 calls since January 2019 - and 2024 looks set to be another record breaker, with 31,505 calls in the year to 24 May.
+In total, the PTS has received more than 276,000 calls since January 2019 - and 2024 looks set to be another record breaker, with 31,505 calls from January to May 2024.

-Citizens Advice, Moneyfarm, Pensions Policy Institute, 2024
+1Citizens Advice, 2Moneyfarm, 3Pensions Policy Institute, 2024